dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “I see.
 And does that work?”
 He tilted his head just a little.

 “We’ve gotten our positive reactions up from 21% to 28% this week.”
+I fudged the house numbers as if they were voter numbers.

 He looked out at the ocean.
 I glanced at it and almost lost my composure.
 I looked back at Glass and remembered my technique.
 The person I was inside was confident and competent.